 The WBIF has supported 20 projects with an overall estimated value of €940 million across eligible sectors.
 Grant support from the WBIF totals €111.2 million, whereas signed loans have reached €232 million.
 The EU support channelled through the WBIF accounts for €100.2 million and covers both technical assistance and investment works.

 The WBIF has helped prepare and implement essential infrastructure developments.
 It has helped plan and build water and wastewater systems throughout the country, ensuring continuous access to basic municipal services to its citizens.
-The WBIF has assisted the rehabilitation of the district heating system in Pristina, and the implementation of energy efficiency measures in public buildings throughout the country.
+The WBIF has assisted the rehabilitation of the district heating system in Pristina and the implementation of energy efficiency measures in public buildings throughout the country.
 Better education and healthcare facilities have been planned for and are currently being developed.
-Moreover, the WBIF has contributed to the development of essential road and rail transport routes, which will ensure the country's connections with the other Western Balkan countries and the EU.
+Moreover, the WBIF has contributed to the development of essential road and rail transport routes, which will ensure the country's connections within the region and with the EU.

 Achieved results (selection):